 Ed 306.02 Definitions.
 Except where the context makes another meaning manifest, the following words have the meanings indicated when used in this chapter:

-(a) “Acknowledgement of achievement” means when a student has demonstrated achievement of district competencies and or graduation competencies consistent with RSA 193-C:3;
+(a) “Acknowledgement of achievement” means when a student has demonstrated achievement of competencies associated with a program or course of study;

 (b) “Career and technical education” means organized educational activities that offer a sequence of learning opportunities that

-Provides individuals with coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in current or emerging professions vocational fields; and:
+Provides individuals with coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in current or emerging vocational fields; and

-b.
 Provides technical skill proficiency, an industry-recognized credential, a certificate, or an associates degree; and

-c.
-Might include prerequisite courses, other than a remedial course; and

-(2) Include competency-based applied learning that contributes to the academic knowledge, higher-order reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation specific skills, and knowledge of all aspects of an industry, including entrepreneurship, of an individual;

-(c) “College and career readiness” means alignment with the knowledge, skills, and work-study practices students will need to enter and succeed in postsecondary opportunities – whether college or career;

-(d) “Competencies” means student learning targets that represent key content-specific concepts, skills, and knowledge applied within or across content domains.
-Specific and required types of competencies include district competencies and graduation competencies;
+(c) “Competencies” are statements that define what a student will know and be able to do as a result of a specific set of learning opportunities

+(d) “Competency based assessment” means an assessment of student proficiency with regard to one or more competencies;

-(e) “Credit” means the record keeping structure that is awarded to a student who demonstrated achievement of graduation competencies organized around the specific credit;
+(e) “Credit” means the record keeping system for acknowledging student demonstration of achieving competencies associated with a program or course of study;

 (f) “Department” means the New Hampshire department of education;

-(g) “District competencies” mean specific types of competencies that are common across the district and organized in developmental progressions that lead to achievement of graduation competencies;

-(h) “Educator” means any professional employee of any school district whose position requires certification by the state board pursuant to RSA 189:39.
-The term includes administrators, specialists, and teachers;
+(g) “Educator” means administrators, educational specialists, instructional specialists, teachers, paraeducators, educational interpreter/translator, school nurses, and any other individuals credentialed by the State Board of Education; ;

-(i) “Extended learning” means the primary acquisition of knowledge and skills through instruction or study outside of the traditional classroom methodology, including, but not limited, to:
+(h) “Extended learning” means the personalized learning process that allows for demonstration of competencies through means outside the traditional classroom;

-(1) Independent study;

-(2) Private instruction;

-(3) Performing groups;

-(4) Internships;

-(5) Community service;

-(6) Apprenticeships; and

-(7) Online courses;

-(j) “Graduation competencies” means specific types of competencies that are common across the district and define learning expectations for each student for graduation from high school;

-(k) “Instructional time” means the period of time during which pupils are actively working toward achieving educational objectives under the supervision of an educator or other staff member;
+(i) “Instructional time” means the period of time in the school day during which a school is offering instruction;

-(l) “Mastery” means a high level of demonstrated proficiency with regard to a competency;

-(m) “Nutrient dense foods” means those foods that provide substantial amounts of vitamins and minerals and relatively fewer calories as identified and defined by 7 CFR Part 210.10;
+(j) “Nutrient dense foods” means those foods defined by 7 CFR Part 210.10;

-(n) “Nutrient density of foods” means the amount of a specific nutrient in a food per 100 calories of that food as defined in 7 CFR Part 210.11;
+(k) “Nutrient density of foods” means the amount of a specific nutrient in a food as defined in 7 CFR Part 210.11;

-(o) “Nutrient targets” means the specific number and types of food that a student selects.
-The targets are the scientific bases of the standards for menu planning.
+(l) “Nutrition targets” means the specific number and types of food that a student selects.
+The targets are the scientific basis of the standards for menu planning.
 Targets provide the foundation for setting meal requirements which encompass meal patterns and other specifications for school menu planning purposes;

-(p) “Personalized learning” means a process which connects learning with learner’s interests, talents, passions, and aspirations including actively participating in the design and implementation of their learning;
+(m) “Personalized learning” means a process which encourages student curiosity by connecting learning with learner’s interests, talents, passions, and aspirations including actively participating in the design and implementation of their learning;

+(n) “Personalized learning plan” means a learner-centered plan, developed and progress monitored at the district level, which employs strategies to connect learning with the interests, talents, passions, and aspirations of the learner, including the active participation in the design and implementation of the plan by the learner;

+(o) “Proficiency” means the minimum student performance required to satisfy the acknowledgement of a competency, and is distinguished from mastery, which is a level of performance that exceeds proficiency;

-(q) “Portion size” means the amount of food that will ensure each serving will be the appropriate size and that a recipe will produce the expected number of servings; and
+(p) “Portion size” means the amount of food that will ensure each serving will be the appropriate size and that a recipe will produce the expected number of servings;

+(q) “School board” means the local school board of a district under RSA 189:1-a.

+(r) “State board” means the state board of education established in RSA 21-N:10;